The truth about divorce is, we’re right!

 So, if there is no one single truth when it comes to relationships, maybe we could put an end to the conflict that often accompanies divorce.
 What if we could just accept that each person has his/her own ‘truth’ about how/what happened during the relationship?
 By accepting the end as something that happens, without fault or blame, people may be able to move through this difficult time with less pain and heartache.

 In talking with people these past few months – I have often heard things like: “There’s no point in getting mad”; “I worry about him being able to take care of himself”; and, “just because our relationship ended doesn’t mean I don’t care about her”.
-One couple, weeks away from separating their lives, were walking out of my office talking about what they were going to have for dinner that night!
+One couple was walking out of my office talking about what they were going to have for dinner that night!

 I am constantly amazed at how caring and appreciative some people are about each other and how they wish to protect one another.
 These people really ‘get it’.